top of page

 Properly made colostrum contains a wide array of beneficial compounds, including immunoglobulins (IGA and IGG), lactoferrin, oligosaccharides, growth factors, sialic acid, and much more.

-While colostrum has many benefits, you won’t get them if it is not correctly manufactured and produced.
+While colostrum supplements have many benefits, you won’t get them if they are not correctly manufactured and produced.
 Everything from when it is harvested and the drying process to how the cows are treated and raised makes a big difference in the quality of a colostrum product.

 Over the first 24 hours after birth, a cow will produce about 8-10 liters of colostrum.
 For the health of the baby cow, the first five liters should be given to the calves, as this is vital for their survival and health.
 This first food of life provides sufficient immunity and nutrition for the calf to safeguard herd quality and life.
 The rest can be safely collected and used for other purposes.
 Many large companies take all the colostrum without leaving any for the calves.
 This practice is very unethical, and we recommend only getting colostrum from companies that ensure the calves have plenty for their health.
 That’s why it is so important to be able to trace your colostrum back to the farms it comes from.